About the Project Management Program

 Project Planning & Management Overview is the prerequisite for all other classes.

 Course materials are provided in each class along with the syllabus.
-There are however some additional required texts.
+For some courses there are additional required texts.
 Please see individual course descriptions for required texts.

 All texts may be purchased online through the PMI Bookstore or Amazon.
 Required textbooks are not sold at the SF State Bookstore.